Tuxler VPN Review 2025

 How much does a Tuxler premium subscription cost?

 Tuxler’s premium subscription costs $7.99 per month.
-There are no yearly or multimonth plans available.
+They don’t offer discounted annual or multi-month plans.

 -